tokeeffe9/stackadapt/README.md

 ## Data

 The tests have been made standalone so as not to impact other tests or sessions.
-All the data used has been created with the browser in mind.
-As of now, there is data setup for running on chromium and firefox.
+All the data used has been created with the specifc browser in mind.

+Data has been setup on the following browsers: Chromium, Firefox, Webkit Safari.
 When a test runs and logs in, it will do so as follows ``$browsername + (user-details.json).email`` I did it like this so one could run both in parallel.
-Once a test has completed it's verification, it will reset the data for future runs.
+If data needs to be altered for a specific test, once it has completed it's verification, it will perform actions to reset the data.

 There are limitations with this approach